cdot/SVGcut/README.md

 is set to 1.

 There are some limitations:
-- SVGcut can only handle closed paths.
 - You may have to use the "Path->Object to Path" command to convert some objects (such as text) into paths.
-    - Simple unclosed paths (such as lines or arcs) aren't supported, so don't use them.
 - Colour is ignored, so beware of creating paths the same colour as their background.
 - Stroke width is also ignored, so you are recommended to set a very small stroke width.